Renée Watson (author): Writing

 In 2019, Watson celebrated 10 years of being a published writer.
 Watson has been writing since she was in the second grade, when she wrote a 21-page story.
 Her first children's book, A Place Where Hurricanes Happen, was published June 22, 2010 and is a product of her nonprofit work in New Orleans after Hurricane Katrina.
 Watson's second picture book, Harlem's Little Blackbird: The Story of Florence Mills, was published October 23, 2012, and received multiple awards and nominations.
 Watson's Young Adult novels include This Side of Home (published 2015), Piecing Me Together (published 2017), and Watch Us Rise (2019).
 Her poem, "Black Like Me," was published by Rethinking Schools, along with other articles and interviews Watson wrote.
 Her poetry also appears in the Theatre of the Mind and With Hearts Ablaze.
 Ways to Make Sunshine, a middle-grade novel was published on April 28, 2020.

 Watson uses her position as an author to speak up about seeking counseling and therapy when needed.

 Watson performed "Roses are Red Women are Blue," a one-woman show, at the Lincoln Center in New York City.

+In January 2026, Watson was awarded the Newbery Medal for her novel All the Blues in the Sky, which the committee cited for its "outstanding contribution to children's literature."